 Electric Towel Rails

-These types have an electrical element inside that heats them up, rather than relying on the hot water from combi-boiler or another heating system as normal heating product would do.
-Operating independently from your home’s heating, electric warmers give you great control over the level of heat they emit.
-They are an excellent option for apartments, flats, or other properties that do not use a central heating system, or where the placement of a radiator makes fitting towel rails awkward.
+These types have an electrical element inside that heats them , rather than relying on the hot water from a combi-boiler or another heating system as normal heating products would .
+Operating independently from your home's heating, electric warmers give you great control over the level of heat they emit.
+Electric Only Towel Rail Models are an excellent option for apartments, flats, or other properties that do not use a central heating system, or where the placement of a radiator makes fitting towel rails awkward.
 They are economical and, depending on the BTU output, can also double as radiators for the entire bathroom.
 This is the type of rail we will be focusing on in this guide.

 Dual Fuel Radiators

-So, for example, the Lauren Electric Only Heated Towel Rail, at 136 watts (and 466 BTU/hr) will heat a cosy bathroom of 1.3 square metres.
+So, for example, the Lauren Electric Only Heated Towel Rail, at 136 watts (and 466 BTU/hr), will heat a bathroom of 1.3 square metres.

 The Phoenix Ascot

-The Phoenix Ascot Chrome Rail, with 763 watts (2604 BTU) can heat a palatial washroom of over 7 square metres, and comfortably dry and warm even large loads of the plushest, heaviest luxury towels and bathrobes.
+The Phoenix Ascot Chrome Rail, with 763 watts (2604 BTU), can heat a palatial bathroom of over 7 square metres, and comfortably dry and warm even large loads of the plushest, heaviest luxury towels and bathrobes.